Find Background Info

 Giovale Library participates in the Utah Academic Library Consortium (UALC) and Westminster College students have reciprocal circulation privileges at UALC partner libraries.
-Each UALC library has different circulation policies but all require a
+Each UALC library has different circulation policies but all

 current, valid legal photo identification and proof of current enrollment at Westminster.
-Some libraries may also require other verification methods, so it is recommended that you contact the member library you are interested in using for details.
+Some libraries may also require other verification methods, so it is recommended that you contact the member library you are interested in using for

 Search Utah Academic Library Consortium

 Business Ethics : A Stakeholder and Issues Management Approach

 Finance : Capital Markets, Financial Management, and Investment Management

 Social Marketing : Global Perspectives, Strategies and Effects on Consumer Behavior

 The Giovale Library provides access to a number of subject databases that you can use to find journal articles on topics within a specific discipline or field of study.
 The databases listed on this page are those that are most useful for

 GriffinSearch is a good starting place if you are looking for books, journal articles, films, and other material available in the library.
 In addition to searching the Giovale Library catalog for physical materials, GriffinSearch finds